Overview

 • I am interested in the GDCS programme.
 The minimum qualifications listed a bachelor degree or a BGST Graduate Certificate.
 Do I need both or either one?

 Many churches require a Master of Divinity as the qualification for becoming a pastor.
-A pastor, however, needs to be ordained by the church he is ministering in order to become a Rev minister.
+A pastor, however, needs to be ordained by the church he is ministering in order to become a Reverend Minister.

 Courses